What is a Private Limited Company?

 To know more about DIN read: Procedure to Obtain DIN/How to apply for DIN

 Digital Signature is a must for any of the two Directors.
-There are total seven Certification Agencies authorized by the Controller of Certification Agencies to issue the Digital Signature Certificate.
+There are a total of seven Certification Agencies authorized by the Controller of Certification Agencies to issue the Digital Signature Certificate.

 To know more read: Requirement of a Digital Signature in a company

-Next step involves application to the concerned Registrar of Companies (ROC) along with the prescribed documents and fees.
+The next step involves an application to the concerned Registrar of Companies (ROC) along with the prescribed documents and fees.
 The promoter can apply for six company names amongst which the ROC will approve only one.
 If the ROC rejects all the names, the applicant has another two chances to apply the name again with the same fees he has incurred.

 After the name approval, the drafting of Memorandum of Association and Article of Association are drafted by the Directors/Promoters.